jekunz/probing/README.md

 * inflate: boolean; True if BERT/GloVE representation should be inflated to 1024 dims
 * seeds: list with random seeds (integers) for the classifier

+## For word identity prediction task:

+Run word_identity.ipynb.
-For word identity prediction task, run word_identity.ipynb.
-The parameters are by default also changed in config.py.
+The parameters are by default also changed in config.py (see above; except 'tasks' that will not have any effect).